ESMCI/cime/doc/source/users_guide/create-a-case.rst

    1850_CAM60_CLM50%BGC_CICE_POP2%ECO_MOSART_CISM2%NOEVOLVE_WW3_BGC%BDRD

-refers to running a pre-industrial control with prognostic CESM components CAM, CLM, CICE, POP2, MOSART, CISM2 and WW3 in a BDRD BGC coupling scenario.
+refers to running a pre-industrial control with active CESM components CAM, CLM, CICE, POP2, MOSART, CISM2 and WW3 in a BDRD BGC coupling scenario.
 The alias for this compset is B1850.
 Either a compset longname or a compset alias can be used as input to **create_newcase**.
 It is also possible to create your own custom compset (see `How do I create my own compset? in the FAQ`)